CheaterCodes/AoC2020/README.md

 I gave up after a day, and the current solution is decent.
 The `Vec<Vec<char>>` provides iterators and maps for me to use anyway.
 Maybe I'll try again another day.

+## Day 12
+I'm proud of myself!
+I implemented proper data structures, implemented methods on them and implemented some parsing traits.
+As a result, the final code is quite readable (in my opinion).
+I feel like I'm slowly getting the hang of this programming language!
+And that's wha I decide to use it in the first place.

+The actual challenge was not very challenging, but still fun.